htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   :jira:`404`

-- Reduced `condor_shadow` memory usage by 40% or more on machines with many (> 64) cores.
+- Reduced `condor_shadow` memory usage by 40% or more on machines with many (more than 64) cores.
 This allows a correspondingly greater number of shadows and thus jobs to run on these submit machines.
   :jira:`540`

-- Added support for using an authenticated smtp relay on port 587 to condor_mail.exe on Windows.
+- Added support for using an authenticated SMTP relay on port 587 to condor_mail.exe on Windows.
   :jira:`303`

-- The maximum line length for ``STARTD_CRON`` and ``SCHEDD_CRON`` job output has been extended from 8k to 64k.
+- The maximum line length for ``STARTD_CRON`` and ``SCHEDD_CRON`` job output has been extended from 8k bytes to 64k bytes.
   :jira:`498`

 - The `condor_job_router_info` tool will now show info for a rootly JobRouter